akshay-chenna/Bispidine-paper1/README.md

-# bispidine
+# Bispidine
-Simulation details of bispidine linked peptides and associated molecules
+##Simulation details of bispidine linked peptides and associated molecules##